Super Mario Maker: Community

 The increasingly rich online library of user-generated content has been individually showcased and praised by reviewers, and has been praised by Mario series co-creator Takashi Tezuka.
 He described Nintendo's overall restraint in the gameplay difficulty of its own content, in the interest of mass appeal.
 He expressed both appreciation and caution for the fact that the users do not necessarily share the same restraint in their creations.

 I expected that the users who wanted to play more of the hard courses would be attracted to Super Mario Maker. ...
 It was quite a surprise how much fun it was to watch the videos, without even playing myself.
 There are so many intriguing and inventive courses, like one which you couldn't beat if you picked up a mushroom.
 It's been a huge motivation for us developers to do better.

 The game would contribute to a resurgence in the Kaizo level designing community, which creates extremely difficult levels to test patience and skill.

 Many players criticized Nintendo for removing their online courses without warning or explanation.
 Patrick Klepek of Kotaku wrote that Nintendo should have made sure anyone creating levels for the game was aware of the company's strict policies regarding level creation so they would know what Nintendo would not find acceptable.

 In May 2016, Nintendo announced that more than 7.2 million courses had been created worldwide, which had been played more than 600 million times.
 At the announcement of the discontinuation of the 3DS and Wii U online servers, an online community dubbed "Team 0%" attempted to complete any remaining uncleared levels from the game before the shutdown in April 2024, a goal which was achieved on March 15.
 At the time of the discontinuation announcement, 25,000 levels remained uncleared, with 1,000 of which being completed in the first seven days.
 By March 2024, only 178 remained.
 The final level to be cleared was "The Last Dance".
-The level "Trimming The Herbs" was previously regarded to be the last; however, it was revealed to be completed by the level's creator using TAS tools.
+The level "Trimming The Herbs" was previously regarded to be the last; however, it was revealed to be illegitimately cleared by the level's creator using TAS tools.
 Despite this, the level would eventually be cleared legitimately on April 5, three days before the shutdown.